chetnashah/javawork/androidbasics/Fragments.md

 ![fragment lifecycle](images/fragmentlifecycle.png)

 `onCreate()`: The fragment has been instantiated and is in the CREATED state.
-However, its corresponding view has not been created yet.
+However, its corresponding view has not been created yet. you can not rely on things like the activity's content view hierarchy being initialized at this point.
 `onCreateView()`: This method is where you inflate the layout.
 The fragment has entered the CREATED state.
 `onViewCreated()`: This is called after the view is created.
 In this method, you would typically bind specific views to properties by calling findViewById().
 This is where you can bind views and setup view stuff like layoutadapters, api calls, click listeners.
 `onStart()`: The fragment has entered the STARTED state.